TimiLin01/BellaBeat_Case_Study/README.md

 |    Friday   |         7448.23        |           32.167           |       126       |
 |   Saturday  |        8152.976        |           37.121           |       124       |

-We can see that except of Sunday, on other days, users on average completes their daily step goal.
-But if we lookat the average active minutes, then the minumum 30 active minutes is achieved on the whole week.
-One possibility for this situation might be, people tend to stay at home on Sunday, but they still do some exercise to kepp fit. <br />
+We can see that except for Sunday, users complete their daily step goals on average.
+But if we look at the average active minutes, the minimum 30 active minutes is achieved throughout the week.
+One possibility for this situation might be that people tend to stay at home on Sunday, but they still do some exercise to keep fit. <br />
 Overall, users on average walk the most on Tuesday and Saturday, and their average active minutes are the highest on these two days as well.

 ### Active Hours
+We can go even deeper by checking on which hours during the day people are the most active.

 ## Refrence
 <a id="1">[1]</a> Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (2016).
 Crowd-sourced Fitbit datasets 03.12.2016-05.12.2016 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.53894 <br />